seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **STEPHANO**
 Tell not me; when the butt is out, we will drink
 water; not a drop before: therefore bear up, and
-board ‘em.
+board 'em.
 Servant-monster, drink to me.

 **TRINCULO**
 Servant-monster! the folly of this island!
 They
 say there's but five upon this isle: we are three
-of them; if th’ other two be brained like us, the
+of them; if th' other two be brained like us, the
 state totters.

 **STEPHANO**